stellabs/scart/README.md

  - in the directory that contains the application's `build.sbt`, run `sbt` with the applicable arguments

-* Using the extra template
+* Using the extra template _(quick and easy)_
   A basic project template is available in `sbt/template/inline`.
+Developers without prior exposure to SBT from the command-line might prefer to start with this solution.
  - copy the entire contents of the `inline` folder at your favorite place
  - for a new project, use the source template `killerapp/src/KillerApp.scala`
  - add traces in your source files
  - update `build.sbt` with the data of your project (_e.g._ paths and names)
  - also designate your settings in `build.sbt`, the source file will be generated
  - from the command line, do: `sbt run` or `sbt "run <arguments>"`, that builds and executes the application

-  For more, please follow the instructions written in `build.sbt`.
+  For more, follow the instructions written in the respective `build.sbt`.

 > **IMPORTANT CONSIDERATIONS**
 >